felixheck/hapi-auth-keycloak/README.md

 Example: `bearer 12345.abcde.67890`.<br/>
 Required.

-If an error occurs, it get thrown — so take care and implement a kind of catching.<br/>
+If an error occurs, it gets thrown — so take care and implement a kind of catching.<br/>
 If the token is invalid, the `result` is `false`.
 Otherwise it is an object containing all relevant credentials.

 ## Example